-If you’re building a new house or scouring the market for a valuable piece of real estate, you’ve probably come across some confusing terminology like the ‘half bath’.
+If you’re studying to be a real estate agent, or building a new house, you’ve probably come across some confusing terminology like the ‘half bath’.
 (And yes, it’s a bathroom, but not quite a full bathroom.)

 Now, because the number of bedrooms and bathrooms are usually the most important aspect of a house—besides its square footage—it’s a good idea to brush up on your real estate knowledge before continuing your search.